d3/d3-interpolate/README.md

 <a name="interpolateZoom" href="#interpolateZoom">#</a> <b>interpolateZoom</b>(<i>a</i>, <i>b</i>)

-Returns a smooth interpolator between the two views *a* and *b* of a two-dimensional plane, based on [“Smooth and efficient zooming and panning”](https://www.google.com/search?q=Smooth+and+efficient+zooming+and+panning) by Jarke J. van Wijk and Wim A.A.
+Returns an interpolator between the two views *a* and *b* of a two-dimensional plane, based on [“Smooth and efficient zooming and panning”](https://www.google.com/search?q=Smooth+and+efficient+zooming+and+panning) by Jarke J. van Wijk and Wim A.A.
 Nuij.

 Each view is defined as an array of three numbers: *cx*, *cy* and *width*.
 The first two coordinates *cx*, *cy* represent the center of the viewport; the last coordinate *width* represents the size of the viewport.
 The returned interpolator also has a *duration* property which encodes the recommended transition duration in milliseconds.
 This duration is based on the path length of the curved trajectory through *x,y* space.
 If you want to a slower or faster transition, multiply this by an arbitrary scale factor (<i>V</i> as described in the original paper).